gh0stl0nely/note-taker-app/README.md

 # Note Taker Application

-A web application for user to write and keep track of their notes
+A note taking application for user to write and keep track of their notes

 ## Project Description